|

 the web site of the National Institute of Culture.

-Once on their home page, select "Sistemas Reservas RCI"
+Once on their home page, select "Cupos Camino Inca"

-the number of permits still available on each day of that month.
+of permits still available on each day of that month.
+If you

 - Cuzco: 11,090 ft.